REANNZ/etcbd-public/README.md

 * ````SITE_PUBLIC_HOSTNAME````: the hostname this site will be visible as.
 * ````ADMIN_EMAIL````: email address so far only used in web server error messages.
 * ````LOCAL_COUNTRY````: two-letter country code of the local country (for metrics to identify domestic and international visitors and remote sites).
+* ````LOCAL_INST````: domain name of institution to use in sample per-instititon visualizations.
+(Additional per-institution visualizations can be created by copying the per-institution visualizations and dashboard and adjusting accordingly).

 Additionally, in ````global-env.env````, customize system-level ````TZ```` and ````LANG```` as preferred - or you can copy over global.env from admintool: